FusionAuth/fusionauth-site/site/learn/expert-advice/security/breached-password-detection.md

 Depending on the breadth of your digital infrastructure, you may need to integrate with external systems when an account credential is compromised.
 Whether this happens in an entirely automated fashion or kicks off a manual process depends, again, on your security posture.
 Ensure the authentication system you are integrating with can fire off events notifying other interested systems.

 You also may want to be able to run reports or other analytics to determine if there are any patterns to the compromised passwords, or simply to know how many of your users have been affected.
 These reports may be provided in the auth system.
-An alternative is to use or build an analytics system to, again, subscribe to the published password breach events.
+An alternative is to use or build an analytics system and have it subscribe to the published password breach events.

 ## Performance

 All security is a tradeoff; in this case, checking if password is breached is going to have an impact.
 The question is, how large is it?
-Performing a hash against a password isn't too computationally intensive.
-If there are network calls required, it may take a bit longer.
+Performing a hash against an individual password is computationally intensive, but the timing is on the order of tens or hundreds of milliseconds, not minutes.
+If there are network calls required, that may add some latency as well.

 It also depends on how many registration, password change and login attempts occur over a given timeframe.
-Only you can test in a real-world scenario and determine the performance impact on your system, but a back of the envelope calculation may help in deciding how many resources to spend.
+Only you can test in a real-world scenario and determine the performance impact on your system.
 If you are concerned about performance, pull the data close to your auth system to avoid the network delay.
-You can also examine the passwords of your users on a schedule in batches, and then avoid checking passwords which have been checked more recently than the breached password data has changed.

 Finally, consider the performance impacts of having to take down your system because there was substantial unauthorized access because another system had a data breach and users didn't have unique passwords.
 That doesn't sound so fun to me.